ELthomasoPostfix/Webservices/README.md

 }
 ```

+# Secrets and Configuration

+The configuration of the Flask app is done as conveniently as possible.
+All secrets are simply stored in the [configuration file](API/config.py).
+Safety precautions, such as an [instance directory](https://flask.palletsprojects.com/en/2.2.x/config/#instance-folders), are foregone in favor of simplicity.

 # Accreditation

 Any significant sources used in writing this project, that wouldn't be immediately obvious from reading its requirements, [dependencies](requirements.txt) and or source code, receive credit in this section.